 puppy can start classes, as different vets can have different vaccination programs.

-can often cause puppies to become over-boisterous and larger puppies can learn to bully the smaller puppies.
-Also during free
+this can often cause puppies to become over-boisterous and larger puppies can learn to bully the smaller puppies.
+Also during

 A. Puppy class is an essential part of a puppy's socializing.
 The earlier a puppy attends classes the easier

 they settle into a learning environment.
 Early attendance at classes can greatly reduce the chance of behavioural problems

 occurring in the dog in later life.
 A nine-week-old puppy is also able to learn things such as sit, down, stay and come far